For nurses looking to relocate to a new country to find nursing job opportunities, Canada is just a perfect option for you.

 According to the Canadian Institute for Health Information, there are 304,558 registered nurses in Canada.
 There has been an increase in demand for nurses in Canada over the past couple of years with the pandemic contributing massively to that.
 Another reason is the increasing aging population in Canada.
 This increase means a lot of nurses have to be dedicated to taking care of these elderly people.

-It is anticipated that 191,100 nursing openings within 2020 and 2025, but it is also anticipated that without immigrants, Canada would struggle to fill all those openings with qualified nurses.
-The shortage in the nursing industry is expected to persist to 2028, and some even expect the shortage to become acute.
+It is anticipated that 191,100 nursing openings between 2020 and 2025, but it is also anticipated that without immigrants, Canada would struggle to fill all those openings with qualified nurses.
+The shortage in the nursing industry is expected to persist until 2028, and some even expect the shortage to become acute.

 The Canadians are putting policies in place to nip this in its bud.
 They are one of the many countries worldwide suffering from a shortage of nurses and the Canadian government as well as the World Health Organization have made plans to help the situation.
 However, this is a good opportunity for registered nurses outside Canada to move to the North American country to work and also stay.
 So let us move on to how you can get into Canada.